stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_data_flows.md

 ---
-title: OR1K Marocchino Data Flow
+title: OR1K Marocchino Instruction Pipeline
 layout: post
-date: 2019-03-03 11:00
+date: 2019-07-18 06:43
 categories: [ hardware, embedded, openrisc ]
 ---

-This is an ongoing series of posts on the Marocchino CPU, an open source out-of-order cpu.
+This is an ongoing series of posts on the Marocchino CPU, an open source out-of-order [OpenRISC](https://openrisc.io) cpu.
 In this series we will review the Marocchino and it's architecture.

-  - Marocchino in Action - A light intro and a guide to getting started with Marocchino
+  - [Marocchino in Action]({% post_url 2019-06-11-or1k_marocchino %}) - A light intro and a guide to getting started with Marocchino
-  - Data Flows - (this article) An deep dive into how the Marocchino pipeline is structured
+  - Instruction Pipeline - (this article) An deep dive into how the Marocchino pipeline is structured
   - A Tomasulo Implementation - How the Marocchino achieves Out-of-Order execution

-In the last article, [Marocchino OpenRISC in action]({% post_url 2019-06-11-or1k_marocchino %}) we discussed the history of the CPU and how to setup setup a development environment for it.
+In the last article, Marocchino OpenRISC in action we discussed the history of the CPU and how to setup setup a development environment for it.
 In this article let's look a bit deeper into how the Marocchino CPU works.

-Let's look at how the data flows through the Marocchino [pipeline](https://en.wikipedia.org/wiki/Instruction_pipelining).
+We will look at how an instruction flows through the Marocchino [pipeline](https://en.wikipedia.org/wiki/Instruction_pipelining).

 ## Marocchino Architecture